learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 #### Classification

 Recall the distinction between *classification* and *regression* models:

  * Classification is used when the target variable is a *category*
  * Regression is used when the target variable is a *numeric value*

+(Categorical data may be represented in the data as numbers, e.g. 0 and 1, but they are not truly numeric values.
+If you're unsure, ask yourself "is a target value of 1 _one more than_ a target value of 0"; if it is one more, that is a regression target, if not, that is a classification target.)

 You already practiced performing a regression analysis in Phase 2, and you will have additional opportunities to work on regression problems in later phases, but **for this project, you must be modeling a classification problem**.